|

 difference between Carradine trying to act well and Carradine trying to act

-badly, portraying a mad scientist who creates an enormous rampaging breast, and
+badly, as a mad scientist who creates an enormous rampaging breast, and a

-a surrealistic depiction of Allen as an anthropomorphic sperm, being dropped
+surrealistic depiction of Allen as an anthropomorphic sperm, being dropped like

 But another